-Industrial employment will increase from 28% in 2021 to 32% of all employment by 2041.
+♣ Industrial employment will increase from 28% in 2021 to 34% of all employment by 2041.
 The increase is the result of the City's policies to support growth of higher-wage industries, such as manufacturing.
 Included in these policies are support for development in the Tonquin Employment Area.
 These policies are beginning to pay off, with growth of industrial areas such as the T-S Corporate Park and Cipole Industrial Park.
 The T-S Corporate Park will include multitenant space in manufacturing, food processing, and technology, and the Cipole Industrial Park will have development in warehousing, distribution, and a semiconductor manufacturing facility.
+Since late 2019, Sherwood has had 37 inquiries from businesses in industries such as, clean tech manufacturing, technology, warehousing and distribution, and food processing.
+These businesses were seeking a range of industrial sites as small as six acres and up to 200 acres.
+Of the 37 inquiries, eight pursued locating their business in Sherwood.
-In addition, the City expects to see growth in the target industries described later in this chapter in both the Sherwood city limits and Tonquin Employment Area over the next two years.
-The

-State forecast for the Portland Region in Table 12 shows the Portland Region adding 25,800 new jobs in industrial sectors over the 2017-2027 period.
+The City expects to see growth in the target industries described later in this chapter in both the Sherwood city limits and Tonquin Employment Area over the next two years.
+The State forecast for the Portland Region in Table 12 shows the Portland Region adding 25,800 new jobs in industrial sectors over the 2017-2027 period.

-- Retail Commercial employment will decrease from 15% in 2021 to 13% of all employment by 2041.
+- Retail Commercial employment share will decrease from 15% in 2021 to 12% of all employment by 2041, based in part as a result of the forecast for slower population growth in Sherwood and consolidation in the retail industry.
 While national trends show an overall decrease in retail businesses, some retail will continue to be needed locally.
 Growth in population in Sherwood and in surrounding areas will drive modest growth in retail businesses in the city over the 20-year period.
-The State forecast for the Portland Region in Table 12 shows the Portland Region adding 9,900 new jobs in retail over the 2017-2027 period. - Office and Commercial Services employment will nearly hold steady at between 50% and 48% of Sherwood's employment, accounting for the second largest number of new jobs through 2041.
+The State forecast for the Portland Region in Table 12 shows the Portland Region adding 9,900 new jobs in retail over the 2017-2027 period. - ♣ Office and Commercial Services employment will nearly hold steady at between 50% and 48% of Sherwood's employment, accounting for the second largest number of new jobs through 2041.
 This employment group includes commercial jobs with lower than average pay (e.g., accommodations and food services) and service jobs with higher than average pay (e.g., professional services or financial services).
-The State forecast for the Portland Region in Table 12 shows the Portland Region adding 79,300 new jobs in office and commercial services over the 2017-2027 period, the largest and fastest growing employment grouping. - Government employment will nearly hold steady at about 7% of Sherwood's employment.
+The State forecast for the Portland Region in Table 12 shows the Portland Region adding 79,300 new jobs in office and commercial services over the 2017-2027 period, the largest and fastest growing employment grouping. - ♣ Government employment share will decrease to about 6% of Sherwood's employment, in part as a result of the forecast for slower population growth in Sherwood.
 Growth in employment will generally follow population growth, with the majority of government employment growth in public schools.
 The State forecast for the Portland Region in Table 12 shows the Portland Region adding 7,900 new jobs in government over the 2017-2027 period, more than half of which are forecast to be in public education.

 Table 15.
-Forecast of employment growth by land use type, Sherwood City Limits, Tonquin, and
+Forecast of employment growth by land use type, Sherwood City Limits, Tonquin, and Brookman, 2021-2041

-Brookman, 2021-2041

-0001 0044 0

 202 2021 2041

 Land Use Type Employment % of Total Employment % of Total to 2041

-Industrial 2,547 28% 3,892 32% 1,345
+Industrial 2,547 28% 4,135 34% 1,588

-Retail Commercial 1,397 15% 1,581 13% 184
+Retail Commercial 1,397 15% 1,459 12% 62

 Office & Commercial Services 4,567 50% 5,838 48% 1,271

-Government 664 7% 851 7% 187
+Government 664 7% 73 0 6% 66

-Total 9,175 100% 12,162 100% 2,987
+Tota1 9 , 175 100% 12, 162 100% 2,987